 If you can't change your thinking, you can't change yourself

 Change The Way You Think?

 Making positive changes to your thinking process that last over time is not easy.
 Everyone is programmed, positively or negatively, throughout their life starting from the day they are born.
-Those patterns are engrained after years of practice.
+Those thought patterns are ingrained after years of practice.
 Dysfunctional behavior and feelings caused by old thinking patterns result in unsatisfying relationships in the way one performs with self, career, esteem, others, and health.
-What is programmed into your mind effects how you think, feel or behave in life when you interact with life events.
+What is programmed into your mind affects how you think, feel, behave, or how you react to life situations.

 But after analyzing decades of clinical research and case studies, I have discovered there are a few simple things you can do to snap the cycle of old thinking.
 So let’s see what we can do to change.

 Power Over Thinking

 Do you feel you can control your thoughts?